cbia4/InsightDataEngineering/README.md

 ### Configure ###
     rename config_example.properties to config.properties
     fill in all configuration options (bootstrap.servers=localhost:9092)
-    If running on an AWS cluster, drop a jar onto each instance in the cluster)
+    If running on an AWS cluster, drop a jar onto each instance in the cluster Producers and Consumers should run on separate instances from Kafka Brokers (and streaming instances)

 ### Run the Streaming Application ###
     java -cp target/PlayScale.jar playscale.PlayScale stream